Butler vs. Eastern Michigan: Odds, spread, over/under - November 6

 Butler vs. Eastern Michigan: Odds, spread, over/under and other Vegas lines - November 6

-The Butler Bulldogs go up against the Eastern Michigan Eagles on Monday, November 6, 2023 at 8:00 PM ET in the season opener for both teams.
-The matchup airs on Fox Sports 1.
+The Eastern Michigan Eagles face the Butler Bulldogs at Hinkle Fieldhouse on Monday, November 6, 2023.
+The game, the first of the 2023-24 season for both teams, begins at 8:00 PM ET on Fox Sports 1.

-In this article, you can find odds and spreads for the Butler vs. Eastern Michigan matchup across multiple sportsbooks.
+Find odds, spreads, over/unders and more from multiple sportsbooks in this article for the Butler vs. Eastern Michigan matchup.

 Butler vs. Eastern Michigan Game Info